Technology Tales

 5th March 2011

 In the end, I did take the plunge and acquired a Sigma 50-200 mm f4-5.6 DC OS HSM lens to fit my ever faithful Pentax K10D.
-After surveying a few online retailers, I plumped for Park Cameras where the total cost, including delivery, came to something to around £125.
-This was around £50 less than what others were quoting for the same lens with delivery costs yet to be added.
-Though the price was good at Park Cameras, I was wondering still about how they could manage to do that sort of deal when others don’t.
-Interestingly, it appears that the original price of the lens was around £300 but that may have been at launch and prices do seem to tumble after that point in the life of many products of an electrical or electronic nature.
+After surveying a few online retailers, I plumped for Park Cameras, where the total cost, including delivery, came to something to around £125.
+This was around £50 less than what others were quoting for the same lens, with delivery costs yet to be added.
+Though the price was good from Park Cameras, I was wondering still about how they could manage to do that sort of deal when others don't.
+Interestingly, it appears that the original price of the lens was around £300, but that may have been at launch and prices do seem to tumble after that point in the life of many products of an electrical or electronic nature.

-All that was needed was a trip to a local shopUnlike the last lens that I bought from them around two years ago, delivery of this item was a prompt affair with dispatch coming the day after my order and delivery on the morning after that.
-All in all, that’s the kind of service that I like to get.
-On opening the box, I was surprised to find that the lens came with a hood but without a cap.
-However, that was dislodged slightly from my mind when I remembered that I neglected to order a UV or skylight filter to screw into the 55 mm front of it.
-In the event, it was the lack of a lens cap needed sorting more than the lack of a filter.
-The result was that I popped in the local branch of Wildings where I found the requisite lens cap for £3.99 and asked about a filter while I was at it.
-Much to my satisfaction, there was a UV filter that matched my needs in stock though it was that cheap at £18.99 and was made by a company of which I hadn’t heard before, Massa.
-This was another example of good service when the shop attendant juggled two customers, a gentleman looking at buying a DSLR and myself.
-While I would not have wanted to disturb another sales interaction, I suppose that my wanting to complete a relatively quick purchase was what got me the attention while the other customer was left to look over a camera, something that I am sure he would have wanted to do anyway.
-After all, who wouldn’t?
+The result was that I popped into the local branch of Wildings where I found the requisite lens cap for £3.99 and asked about a filter while I was at it.
+Much to my satisfaction, there was a UV filter that matched my needs in stock though it was that cheap at £18.99 and was made by a company of which I hadn't heard before, Massa.
+This was another example of good service when the shop attendant juggled two customers, a gentleman looking at buying a DSLR and I. While I would not have wanted to disturb another sales interaction, I suppose that my wanting to complete a relatively quick purchase was what got me the attention while the other customer was left to look over a camera, something that I am sure he would have wanted to do anyway.
+After all, who wouldn't?

 With the extras acquired, I attached them to the front of the lens and carried out a short test (with the cap removed, of course).
 When it was pointed at an easy subject, the autofocus worked quickly and quietly.
 A misty hillside had the lens hunting so much that turning to manual focussing was needed a few times to work around something understandable.
-Like the 18-125 mm Sigma lens that I already had, the manual focussing ring is generously proportioned with a hyperfocal scale on it though some might think the action a little loose.
-In my experience though, it seems no worse than the 18-125 mm so I can live with it.
-Both lenses share something else in common in the form of the zoom lens having a stiffer action than the focus ring.
-However, the zoom lock of the 18-125 mm is replaced by an OS (Optical Stabilisation) one on the 50-200 mm and the latter has no macro facility either, another feature of the shorter lens though it remains one that I cannot ever remember using.
-In summary, first impressions are good but I plan to continue appraising it.
-Maybe an outing somewhere tomorrow might offer a good opportunity for using it a little more to get more of a feeling for its performance.
+Like the 18-125 mm Sigma lens that I already had, the manual focussing ring is generously proportioned with a hyperfocal scale on it, though some might think the action a little loose.
+In my experience, though, it seems no worse than the 18-125 mm, so I can live with it.

 A tendency for overexposure?